cissieAB/indico_conf_scraper/roofline/yang2021deepCAM-ncu-roofline.md

 - TensorFlow forward pass shows high L2 cache locality and poor L1 locality.
 - TensorFlow has dominant (in runtime) kernels but PyTorch does not have any in forward pass.
-- Non-AI workloads (no FP operation is performed, i.e., data type converting, rearranging the data layout, etc.) accounts for 50% of the time.
+- Non-AI workloads (no FP operation is performed, e.g., data type converting, rearranging the data layout, etc.) accounts for 50% of the time.
 They should be overlapped better.

 ---
+### Oct-25 2022

-Oct-25-2022: the NCU benchmarking method is reproducible, and I already reproduced that.
+The NCU benchmarking method is reproducible, and I already reproduced that.
 I haven't tried the AMP library or look into the tensor cores yet.